payw-org/Contributing-Guidelines/README.md

 function hastilyRunAwayWhenThereIsMonsterBehindMe() {}
 ```

-> These are some jokey examples and we are not saying you have to do like above.
+> These are some jokey examples and we are not saying you always have to do like above.

 ### Make naturally readable

 Functions are things **doing** something.
 So try to prefix functions and methods with a verb.
-Then sequentially make the name them like a sentence.
+Then sequentially make them readable like a sentence.

 For example,